jdtournier/terminal_graphics/README.md

-# sixel
+# Terminal Graphics

-A simple header-only function to render images to terminal using sixels.
+A simple header-only function to render images to terminal using the sixel protocol.

 ## Requirements